SooLee/random_stuff/atacseq_qc1.md

 * According to Daniel, the 'total read' value from PBC QC is the 'unfiltered, undeduped number of mapped reads minus chrM'.
 But I see that this is not correct.
 That number is actually the 'filtered but undeduped number of mapped reads minus chrM'.
 * The 'paired end' value from dedup QC is also 'filtered but undeduped number of mapped reads'.

-From the atac-seq-pipeline code, the following is the filtering step.
+From the atac-seq-pipeline code (https://github.com/4dn-dcic/atac-seq-pipeline/blob/master/src/encode_filter.py), the following is the filtering step.
 * `merged_bam` (bowtie2 output) --> Filtering -->  `filt_bam` --> `Markdup/dedup_qc` --> `dup_mark_bam` --> `PBC_QC`
 where Filtering removes the following:
 * unmapped reads, reads whose mate is unmapped, vendor qc check failed(?), multimappers